Haxton History, Family Crest & Coats of Arms

 - Mary Haxton, aged 47, who landed in America, in 1892

 - Frederic Haxton, aged 0, who landed in America, in 1893

 Haxton Settlers in United States in the 20th Century

-- Alex Haxton, aged 26, who emigrated to the United States from Hamilton, Scotland, in 1907
+- Alex Haxton, aged 26, who immigrated to the United States from Hamilton, Scotland, in 1907

-- Andrew Haxton, aged 29, who emigrated to America from Edinburgh, Scotland, in 1907
+- Andrew Haxton, aged 29, who immigrated to America from Edinburgh, Scotland, in 1907

 - Jeanie Haxton, aged 2, who settled in America from Hamilton, Scotland, in 1907